ptatian/miscellaneous/SaveAttachmentsWindows7_v2.bas.readme.md

 The macros have to be installed before they can be used for the first time.
 Once they are installed, they will available to you in all future Outlook sessions.
 But, as described below, you may have to enable macros for each time you restart Outlook.

-UPDATING THE MACROS (IF OLDER VERSIONS ALREADY INSTALLED)

-1. In Outlook, click on the Developer tab and then click the Visual Basic button.
-This should open up the Visual Basic Editor window.
-2. In the Project window on the left hand side, double-click on the Modules folder (under Project1) so that the Module2 object appears in the tree.
-3. Right-click on Module2 and select “Remove Module2…” from the popup menu.
-Click No when asked if you want to export the module first.
-4. Go to File > Import File and navigate to K:\Metro\PTatian\CENTER\ in the dialog.
-5. Choose the file SaveAttachmentsWindows7_v2.bas and click Open.
-6. Save the "project" by pressing Ctrl-S or selecting File > Save from the menu.
-7. Finally, close the Visual Basic Editor (File > Close and Return to Microsoft Outlook).

-You may also need to reset your security settings to allow you to run the macros.

-1. In Outlook, click on the Developer tab and then click the Macro Security button.
-2. In the dialog box, under “Macro Settings,” select “Notifications for all macros,” and click OK.
-3. You may need to close Outlook and restart for the new settings to take effect.

 INSTALLING THE MACROS (FOR THE FIRST TIME)

 First, you need to display the Developer tab in your Outlook ribbon.